OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 The OFS hardware architecture decomposes all designs into a standard set of modules, interfaces, and capabilities.
 Although the OFS infrastructure provides a standard set of functionality and capability, the user is responsible for making the customizations to their specific design in compliance with the specifications outlined in the [FPGA Interface Manager Technical Reference Manual: Intel Open FPGA Stack for Intel Agilex FPGA](https://ofs.github.io/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/).

-OFS is a hardware and software infrastructure that provides an efficient approach to developing a customer FPGA-based platform or workload using an Intel, 3rd party, or custom board.
+OFS is a hardware and software infrastructure that provides an efficient approach to developing a custom FPGA-based platform or workload using an Intel, 3rd party, or custom board.

 #### 2.1.1 FPGA Interface Manager